Academic Misconduct Self-Help Guide

-Academic misconduct is when a student tries to gain improper advantage by breaking or not following the Academic Regulations concerning any part of the assessment process.
+Academic misconduct occurs when a student gains, or attempts to gain, an unfair academic advantage by breaking the University's Academic Regulations.
+It can relate to any part of the assessment process.

 Collusion